First Constraints on WIMP-Nucleon Effective Field Theory Couplings in an Extended Energy Region From LUX-ZEPLIN: Results

 The upper limits for the coupling strengths of DM scattering elastically via the operators $\mathcal{O}_{1,3-15}$ are shown in \autoref{fig:limits-elastic-s} and \autoref{fig:limits-elastic-v} for isoscalar and isovector interactions, respectively.
 A power constraint is applied on all operators (in the 17--30~GeV/c$^2$ mass range) to restrict the upper limit falling 1$\sigma$ below the median expectation due to background fluctuations.
 The constrained limit corresponded to a critical alternate hypothesis power of $\pi_\text{crit} = 0.16$ \cite{LZ:SR1WS_2022, DM_parameters:BAXTER2021_Conventions, Cowan:2011_power_constraints}.
 Observed upper limits are compatible with background-only expectations to within $1\sigma$ for the majority of the operator-mass combinations.
 A few operator-mass combinations, e.g. $\mathcal{O}_{3, 13, 15}$ above 30~GeV/c$^2$, are found to have limits weaker than the median expectation.
 These discrepancies are within $2\sigma$ and are generally caused by ER background leakage into the NR region occupied by these momentum-suppressed operators with highly peaking spectra (see \autoref{fig:recoils}).
 The deviation from the ER band of the two most egregious outlier events is consistent with unresolved multiple scatter from detector-based ER decays.

-Consistency with the first LZ result (Ref.~\cite{LZ:SR1WS_2022}) is established with $\mathcal{O}_1$ and $\mathcal{O}_4$, the SI and SD operators that couple solely to the total number of nucleons and the nucleon spin, respectively.
+Consistency with the first LZ result (Ref.~\cite{LZ:SR1WS_2022}) is established with $\mathcal{O}_1$, the SI operator that couples solely to the total number of nucleons.
 Unaffected by the $\vec{v}^\perp$ and $\vec{q}$ degrees of freedom, $\mathcal{O}_1$ and $\mathcal{O}_4$ yield some of the most stringent constraints on the couplings of nearly all the operators.
 The most stringent limit is set by $\mathcal{O}_1$ and the limit on $\mathcal{O}_4$ is only exceeded by those of $\mathcal{O}_{11}$ and $\mathcal{O}_{12}$.
-The nuclear response of $\mathcal{O}_{11}$ is similar to that of the SI operator $\mathcal{O}_1$ at higher energies, however momentum-dependence causes a suppressed rate at low energies. $\mathcal{O}_{12}$ is an example of an operator for which the rate is enhanced by positive parity nucleon velocity contributions that are summed over the composite nucleus \cite{Anand:MathematicaEFT}.
+The nuclear response of $\mathcal{O}_{11}$ is similar to that of the SI operator $\mathcal{O}_1$ at higher energies, however momentum-dependence causes a suppressed rate at low energies. $\mathcal{O}_{12}$ is an example of an operator for which the rate is enhanced by positive parity nucleon velocity contributions that are summed over the composite nucleus~\cite{Anand:MathematicaEFT}.
 While, the exclusion curves for most operators have minima at WIMP masses of 30--50~GeV/c$^2$, interactions that are suppressed by two powers of $\vec{q}$ such as $\mathcal{O}_6$ and $\mathcal{O}_{15}$ attained minima in their coupling strengths at WIMP masses of 200--300~GeV/c$^2$; these are the operators that benefit the most from an extended energy window.